IcecreamForBreakfast/read-it-now/replit.md

 ## Next Session Reminders
 - ✅ Git repository updated - all latest code pushed to GitHub
-- Discuss production hosting plans and deployment options
+- ✅ Render deployment configuration complete - ready for production deployment
+- Test Render deployment and update iOS shortcut with new URL
+- Configure UptimeRobot monitoring for new health check endpoint

 ## Future Features Todo List
 - AI-generated short descriptions for each article